cgiffard/Wrker/README.md

 * I got lazy and haven't yet written tests
 * Parsing of wrk data which uses SI prefixes is not yet implemented
 * The browser reporter is currently pretty basic.
-It doesn't currently display a bunch of stuff you'd definitely want from graphs: scales/axes, item labels and counts, comparison scatterplots, overlay latency stats on the same graph, and much more. **I'm getting to this.**

 ## Licence